-The FAFSA (Free Application for Federal Student Aid) is the principal financial aid application document.
-The information a student provides on this form serves as the basis for determining eligibility for the federal student aid programs.
-Follow these steps to complete the Financial Aid Application Process:
+The FAFSA (Free Application for Federal Student Aid) is the primary financial aid application used to determine eligibility for federal student aid.
+Follow these steps to complete your FAFSA:

-- Create your StudentAid.gov account before starting your FASFA Form. - On the 2024-2025 FAFSA Form, every contributor - anyone (you, your spouse, a biological or adoptive parent, or your parent's spouse) who's required to provide information on the FAFSA form needs a StudentAid. gov account before accessing and completing their section of the online form.
-Contributors can access their StudentAid.gov account by using their FSA ID (account username and password). - Note: Contributors without an SSN can create a StudentAid.gov account to fill out their portion of your 2024-25 FAFSA form online. - To start the online 2024-2025 FAFSA Form, select "Start New Form."
-You will be taken to the "Log In" page to enter your account username and password.
-After logging in, you will be given the option to select your applicable role to fill out the FAFSA form: "Student" or "Parent."
-You (the student) should select "Student."
-If a parent wants to start their dependent child's FAFSA form, they should select the "Parent" option. - For more information go to https://studentaid.gov/apply-for-aid/fafsa/filling-out
+- 1. Create your StudentAid.gov account before starting the FAFSA form. - 2.
+On the 2025-2026 FAFSA Form, all contributors (you, your spouse, a biological or adoptive parent, or your parent's spouse)-must have a StudentAid.gov account before completing their section of the form.
+Contributors log in using their FSA ID (username and password). - 3.
+Contributors without an SSN can still create a StudentAid.gov account to complete their portion of the FAFSA. - 4.
+To start the 2025-2026 FAFSA Form, select "Start New Form" and log in with your StudentAid.gov credentials. - 5.
+Choose the applicable role: - Students completing their own FAFSA should select "Student."

+• Parents completing the FAFSA on behalf of a dependent student should select "Parent."

+For more information, visit:

+https://studentaid.gov/apply-for-aid/fafsa/filling-out